lucadiliello/datasets_augmentation/README.md

 # Datasets Augmentation Toolkit
-Increment datasets size retrieving similar sentences from large sources.
+Increment datasets size by retrieving similar sentences from large corpora.

 This library is based on:
 - [`sentence-transformers`](https://www.sbert.net)